 How do you apply for funding?

-The Summer Experience Funding Application is now open.
+The Summer Experience Funding Application is now Closed.
+Please check back later on the semester for more details.

 How much money can you receive through the program?